mikhaelkevin/back-end/README.md

 - Import our [API Documentation](https://documenter.getpostman.com/view/13579110/VUxLwoTN) on Postman (change the base url if you want use it on local)
 - After all the step is done you ready to go
 - Open the backend folder with your IDE
-- Open the IDE teriminal and run below command
+- Open the IDE terminal and run command below

 ```
 nodemon